 Becoming more like Jesus doesn't happen by exerting great amounts of willpower.
 It starts with beholding.
 If you're tired of falling into the same sins, again and again, try this.

-The hardest part in restoration is forgiving ourselves.
+The hardest part of restoration is forgiving ourselves.
 The God we serve has already forgiven us when we asked for it.